Photographer or Educator

 Viewfinder Advantages

-• Can see in any situation
+• I can see in any situation

-• On most DSLR cameras all the information on the LCD is in the viewfinder
+• On most DSLR cameras, all the information on the LCD is in the viewfinder

 Viewfinder Disadvantages